shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “It was a controlled encounter, a test of skill.
 Don was there to heal us right back up.
 It’s ok, he’s with us.”

-Gra glanced at Astalir, and all he saw was the slash in Astalir’s neck.
+Gra glanced at Astalir, and all he saw was the slash on Astalir’s neck.
 “Then what’s this!”
 He turned back to Shank.
 “You’ll pay for that!”
-Gra plunged his fist straight into Shank’s face, but stopped just short of an inch from him.
+Gra plunged his fist straight into Shank’s face but stopped just short of an inch from him.

 Reesu held out a hand, pulling on invisible reigns.
 “Gra, it was a misunderstanding.
 Let it go.”